Leptin Resistance: When Fullness Signals Stop Working

 Key Takeaways

-• Leptin resistance disrupts satiety signals.
+• Leptin resistance disrupts satiety signals, causing persistent hunger despite adequate intake.

-• Chronic stress and inflammation worsen resistance.
+• Chronic stress, inflammation, and sleep deprivation worsen leptin resistance.

-• Hunger is often hormonal, not behavioural.
+• Persistent hunger is often hormonal, not behavioural, in origin.

 References